-Kick-start your Dubia roach breeding project with currently breeding adult females.
-They can cut new colony establishment time by up to 70 days compared to newly emerged females.
-This is a time reduction of almost 40%!
+Kick-start your Dubia roach breeding project with currently breeding female Dubia roaches.
+They can cut new colony establishment time by up to 70 days compared to newly emerged females, which is a time reduction of almost 40%.

 New Dubia roach colonies need a significant amount of time to become established.
 Under ideal conditions, it can take four to six months for new nymphs born in a colony to begin producing offspring of their own.
 This long wait is due in part to the fact that new adult females take around 70 days to produce their first batch of nymphs.